Engine for Weights, AI Compute & Serving

 EWACS

-A self-hosted model server that speaks the Ollama and OpenAI APIs unchanged — with a commercial-use-aware marketplace built in, so the models you ship are licensed to ship.
+A desktop app that speaks the Ollama and OpenAI APIs unchanged — with a commercial-use-aware marketplace behind it, so every model you pull is licensed to ship.
+Install it, sign in, and chat.

 Engine